-Tip: Before upgrading the router software, use the router Settings Backup screen to save your configuration settings.
-A router upgrade might cause the router settings to revert to the factory defaults.
-If this happens, after completing the upgrade, you can restore your settings from the backup.
+Note: Before updating the router software, NETGEAR recommends that you save your configuration settings (see "Backing Up and Restoring the Configuration" on page 6-8).
+A firmware update might cause the router settings to revert to the factory defaults.
+If this happens, after completing the update, you can restore your settings from the backup.